 1:00 PM, Saturday, July 22, 2017

-Thank you to all of our partners and participants for making the Second Annual French Creek Heritage Event a great success!
-Don't forget to stop by our brochure station and pick up additional information on our partners and participants.
+Thank you to all of our partners and participants for making the 3rd Annual French Creek Heritage Event a great success!

 With special thanks to our partners at the French Creek Valley Conservancy, dedicated to the promotion, protection and preservation of the French Creek Watershed.